Easy Mexican Pork Chops

 Other Cooking Methods

-• Oven Baked Pork Chops: Preheat your oven to 400°F (204°C).
+• Oven Baked: Preheat your oven to 400°F (204°C).
 Set the pork chops and marinade in a baking dish.
-Place the baking dish in the oven uncovered and cook for 20-22 minutes, until cooked through.
+Place the baking dish in the oven uncovered and cook for 20-22 minutes, until internal temp of the pork reaches 145°F..

 • Air Fryer Pork Chops: Preheat your air fryer to 400°F (204°C).
 Spray or brush the air fryer basket with a little oil, then carefully place the pork chops in the basket, leaving space between each piece.
 Cook for 12-14 minutes, stopping halfway to flip the pork chops, until cooked through.